jancarloviray/blog/about.md

 <p class="message">Hey there!
 Welcome to my blog!
 It is currently a work-in-progress until I push a full-blown portfolio site.</p>

-I am Jan Carlo Viray a Senior Front-End / Angular / Node Developer.
+I am Jan Carlo Viray.
 Hope you learn a thing or two.
 Always feel free to leave comments.

 Follow me here: